 Discover how to save time and money, by managing your finances and overseas transactions with ease.

-If you live and work in Belgium, you will be entitled to Belgian healthcare.
-This guide explains how to access healthcare services in Belgium.
+If you live and work in Belgium, you will be entitled to subsidised Belgian healthcare.
+Find out how to access healthcare in Belgium and claim your reimbursements.

 If you're living in Belgium, here's a complete guide to applying for Belgian health insurance, which is mandatory for all residents in Belgium.